francescabasini/PESTO_recipes/WebRoutine.md

     Say  `yes` and proceed.
 * Now type your website as `username.github.io` and show it to everyone!

+##### TODO:
+* Modify Action-Setting to not deploy on master automatically after push
+* For al-folio specifically, explain how to modify template adding/removing tabs and customising
 <!-- >hello

   <span style="color:red">cardinals</span>